Sod Calculator

 If you know the acreage you are covering, you can use that number as well.
 If your area is irregular in shape, measure it in smaller, regularly shaped areas, calculate each of them separately, then add the results together.

-- If needed, use our acreage calculator to find the size of your lawn.
+2. Add the results of each area together, or use our acreage calculator to find the total square feet of lawn.

-- Multiply the number of rolls or pallets by the price of the sod you desire to obtain the total cost of your lawn.
+4. Multiply the number of rolls, slabs, or pallets by the price per to estimate the total sod cost.

 Example Sod Calculation